Meet CRC’s Management Team

 He returned to Clintonville to work at the CRC in 1995 and became the Executive Director in 1997.

-Cliff Wiltshire has been hired as the CRC’s new development director.
-Wiltshire, 48, is shifting positions with the CRC, as he worked as the agency’s transportation coordinator since September 2012.
+Cliff Wiltshire is the CRC’s development director.
+Wiltshire, 51, initially worked as the agency’s transportation coordinator since September 2012.

 In that role, he coordinated the scheduling of volunteers and paid staff to deliver local senior citizens to medical appointments and small-group outings such as grocery store and pantry visits and social events.